stefangabos/Zebra_Database/README.md

 - supports [unbuffered queries](https://www.php.net/manual/en/mysqlinfo.concepts.buffering.php)

-- provides a better security layer by encouraging the use of prepared statements, where parameters are automatically escaped
+- provides a better security layer through *parameterized queries*, where values are given separately from the SQL and are automatically escaped and quoted

 - provides a very detailed debugging interface with lots of useful information about executed queries; it also automatically [EXPLAIN](https://dev.mysql.com/doc/refman/8.0/en/explain.html)s each SELECT query